Close

 Net-Zero Carbon Electricity

-Your community energy company is working toward carbon emissions reductions consistent with global climate science, targeting carbon reductions of at least 80% by 2030 and net-zero carbon electricity by 2050.
-We're doing everything we can today to lower carbon emissions as quickly and as cost-effectively as we can.
+Your community energy company is working to reduce carbon emissions as quickly and cost-effectively as we can.
+MGE is targeting net-zero carbon electricity by 2050, consistent with global climate science.
 By working with our customers, we can reach our goal of a cleaner, more sustainable future.

 Strategies to achieve deep decarbonization

-To achieve deep decarbonization, MGE is growing its use of renewable energy, engaging customers around energy efficiency and working to electrify transportation, all of which are key strategies identified by the Intergovernmental Panel on Climate Change October 2018 Special Report on limiting global warming to 1.5°C.
+In addition to transitioning our energy generation to cleaner sources, MGE also is engaging customers around energy efficiency and working to electrify transportation.
+Energy efficiency and electrification are key strategies identified by the Intergovernmental Panel on Climate Change October 2018 Special Report on limiting global warming to 1.5°C.

 Through programs, resources and tools, we are assisting customers with the wise use of energy and with options for electric vehicle charging.
 As MGE decarbonizes our energy supply, efforts to advance energy efficiency and electrification become more powerful in helping to reduce emissions.